The Slow Death of the Internet Cookie - Slashdot

 EFF has testing: https://panopticlick.eff.org/ [eff.org]

 And yes, multiple fingerprints can be attached to a single user.
 You have 10 unique devices and all 10 of those fingerprints get attached to you after logging into a site or account.
-It can ta
+It can take awhile, but you can't block it.

+Slight changes are accounted for, profiles updated.
+It's not as "fool-proof" as cookies, but that's not really a requirement.

 Re: (Score:2)